Sadie’s Dining Room – Albuquerque, New Mexico

-Sadie’s stuffed sopaipillas are indeed very enjoyable; they’re among the very best in town even if you’re not inclined to eat the largest sopaipilla in the world.
+Sadie’s stuffed sopaipillas are indeed very enjoyable (for me only if they’re stuffed with chicken which doesn’t receive the cumin dousing to which the beef is subjected).
+Even if you’re not inclined to eat the largest sopaipilla in the world, you’ll find a standard stuffed sopaipilla dish quite formidable.
 Sadie’s sopaipillas can be engorged with spicy beef, chicken, grilled lean ground beef or just frijoles and can be topped with green or red chile (or even better, Christmas style).

 The house specialty at Sadie’s is the enchilada dinner, a platter-sized plate brimming with two soft corn tortillas rolled or stacked with Cheddar cheese and onions and served with frijoles.
 The enchilada dinner is as flexible as the soft corn tortillas on which it is made.
 That means you can have it with blue corn tortillas instead of the standard yellow corn tortillas.
 You can have it with boneless grilled chicken or with Billy’s spicy ground beef and if that’s not enough, you can customize your creation–maybe one ground beef enchilada and one with chicken.